nwops/puppet-retrospec/README.md

 ## Design Goals
 One of the design goals of this plugin is to try to introspect as much information as possible so we don't need input from the user.
 If you are not sure what default values are used, use the `-h` option and the defaults will be revealed.
 Most of the defaults are dynamic.

-Another design goal is to allow the user to configure every option, so that passing additional options is not required when configured correctly.
+Another design goal is to allow the user to configure every option so that passing additional options is not required when configured correctly.
 Please see the [Configuration Section](#configuration) for setting a config file.

 ## Using the Generators